[Last updated 01.06.2021]

 The painting has a clear connection to Goya’s Third of May 1808, although Gisbert’s work is far more sober and academic; though not severe, there are no wild gestures, only the skillfully conveyed expressions on the faces of the men, who exhibit defiance, resignation and sadness.
 Among the condemned is the Derry-born, Byronic figure of Robert Boyd (1805-1831), who had, like Byron, fought in the Greek War of Independence (from the Ottoman Empire) and who had met Torrijos in London through a group of liberal intellectuals called ‘The Cambridge Apostles’, which included the poets John Sterling and Alfred Tennyson.
 Boyd is the sandy-haired figure in the deep green coat seventh from the right in the foreground group (Torrijos is fourth from the right, in a long brown coat).
 Judging by the extant likenesses of Boyd, it is probable that Gisbert, in the absence of visual source material of Boyd as a mature adult, used a degree of artistic license in depicting him.

 The strong, well-defined features of Boyd in Gisbert’s painting are at odds with the slight face in the miniature, though Boyd’s age in the latter is not known.
-The silhouette exhibits a similar hairstyle and perhaps more mature features than those in the miniature, though it is clear nonetheless that Gisbert resorted to imagination.
-In so doing, Gisbert has portrayed a romantic hero in the mould of Byron, with well-defined features, noble bearing and a demeanor fitting of the bravery exhibited by Boyd in his final letters, written scarcely an hour before his execution.
-The enhanced reddish tones of Boyd’s sandy hair (which he is recorded to have had) and the green chosen for his coat, traits steretypically attached to Irish culture, seem chosen to enhance Boyd’s Irishness as well as the fact that admiration and respect for Torrijos had attracted, as the clothing of some of the other figures suggest, an international following to his cause.
-A special introductory essay to this painting will be published in 2022.
+The silhouette exhibits a similar hairstyle and perhaps more mature features than those in the miniature, though it is clear nonetheless that Gisbert was forced to use some artistic license.
+In so doing, Gisbert has portrayed a romantic hero in the mould of Byron, with well-defined features, noble bearing and a demeanor fitting of the bravery exhibited by Boyd in his final letters, written the night before his execution.
+The enhanced reddish tones of Boyd’s sandy hair (which he is recorded to have had) and the green chosen for his coat, traits stereotypically attached to Irish culture, seem chosen to enhance Boyd’s Irishness as well as the fact that admiration and respect for Torrijos had attracted, as the clothing of some of the other figures suggest, an international following to his cause.
+An essay on the development of this painting will be published in March 2022.

 07 March 2021: Vasily Vereshchagin (Vassili Verestchagin), The Apotheosis of War, 1871